mancs20/bench/benchmarks/data/mo/minizinc_to_flatzinc/README.md

 ```bash
 minizinc -c --solver org.minizinc.mzn-fzn -I "path/to/choco/mzn_lib" model_to_flatten.mzn -d data_for_model.dzn -o output_flatzinc.fzn
 ```
+To flatten all the dzn files in one folder using one mzn file you can run the script flattening_files.sh (benchmarks/benchmarking/mo/choco/tools/flattening_files.sh) with args folder_with_dzn_mzn and mzn_name, the mzn and the dzn should be in the same folder.

 ### Possible issues
 At the moment of writing this document, the flattening process produces a compatibility issues with choco solver, check